Kidnapped (1938 film)

-Kidnapped (1938) is an adventure film directed by Otto Preminger (who was uncredited) and Alfred L. Werker, starring Warner Baxter and Freddie Bartholomew.
+Kidnapped is a 1938 American adventure film directed by Otto Preminger (who was uncredited) and Alfred L. Werker, starring Warner Baxter and Freddie Bartholomew.
 It is based on the 1886 novel Kidnapped by Robert Louis Stevenson.

 The copyright to the film was renewed.

 Plot

 In 1747, David Balfour's evil uncle arranges for him to be kidnapped and sent to sea where he meets exile Alan Breck.
 The two make their way back to Scotland and justice.